stevenj/CIPs/CIP-0062/README.md

 ### Catalyst

-Current iterations of Cardano's Project Catalyst offers users a cumbersome experience, requiring wallets to generate new mnemoincs from which a Ed25519 key pair is derived to be used for voting purposes.
+Current iterations of Cardano's Project Catalyst offers users a cumbersome experience, requiring wallets to generate new mnemoincs from which a Ed25519 key pair is derived to be used for governance.
 Private voting keys are encoded into a QR codes and passed to a mobile application, where voting is performed.
 This process required that voting keys could not be deterministically derived from a wallet's base mnemonic.

 This specification supports the creation of Catalyst voting dApps, where wallets can connect, share voting key information, register and or delegate.
 This offers a vastly improved user experience, greatly reducing the number of steps required by the user to engage with Catalyst.